Home Readings

 genres Socratic dialogue

-subjects knowledge, epistemology, true judgement
+subjects knowledge, epistemology, perception

 period Classical Greece, 5th c.
 BCE, 4th c.
 BCE